Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Accordingly, in the US still, most commercial bakers use bromated flour since it enables the dough to be more elastic and offers it a higher rise.
 Accordingly, most home bakers use this type of flour for a similar reason.

-In US supermarkets, close to all brands of all-purpose flour are bromated flour.
+In US supermarkets, close to all brands of all-purpose flour is bromated flour.
 Additionally, in some US states, labeling is not necessary.

 But as a caution, it’s essential to go through the label of the baking flour to be sure that you’re not settling with bleached bromated flour.

-When purchasing, you should be aware of the flour contents as they may contain additives that may not be suitable for your health, and you should avoid as much as possible and opt for unbleached flours, whole wheat flours, and rye flours.
+When purchasing, you should be aware of the flour contents as they may contain additives that may not be suitable for your health, and you should avoid as much as possible and opt for unbleached flour, whole wheat flour, and rye flour.

 Characteristics of Bromated Flour